-- 2. A written request from the parent to administer medication. - 3.
+- 2. A written request from parent to administer medication. - 3.
 Leave the medicine in its original container.
-(Public Health Law, Sec. #3345 makes it "an offense for prescription drugs to be in anything other than the original container.") - 4.
+(Section #3345 of the Public Health Law makes it "an offense for prescription drugs to be in anything other than the original container.") - 4.
 Bring the medicine and instructions to the school nurse.